Affiliate links on Android Authority may earn us a commission. Learn more.

 Setting up a Home Hub

 If you have a HomePod or Apple TV installed, it becomes a Home Hub by default — no intervention necessary.
-We’d strongly recommend using either of those as Hubs instead of an iPad, since iPads are portable devices meant to move around your home or leave it entirely.
+You can technically use an iPad as one if you go Settings > Home, but since iPads are portable devices meant to move around or leave your home entirely, that’s usually a bad idea.
 Depending on your home’s layout, you might want multiple Hubs to ensure devices stay connected.

-Note that your iPad must not only be physically present in your home, but continually powered on and connected to Wi-Fi.
+Note that an iPad must not only be physically present in your home, but continually powered, connected to Wi-Fi, and signed into the same Apple ID as Apple Home.

 The best Apple HomeKit devices